danyel513/proiect_so/README.md

 # TASK 1:

+The subject of the project is monitoring changes occurring in directories over time by creating snapshots upon user request.

+Program Requirements:

-The user will be able to specify the monitoring directory as a command-line argument, and the program will track changes occurring in it and its subdirectories.
-Each time the program is run, it will update the snapshot of the directory, storing the metadata of each entry.
+Develop a program in the C language where the user can specify the directory to be monitored as a command-line argument, and the program will track the changes occurring within this directory and its subdirectories.

+Upon each program execution, the snapshot of the directory will be updated, storing metadata for each entry.